 Your dog’s pancreas is responsible for the production of insulin and enzymes that aid in the digestion of fats.
 If your dog ingested a large amount of cooking oil, this can cause the pancreas to overwork, resulting in acute pancreatitis.
 Dogs experiencing acute pancreatitis may experience vomiting, lethargy, and abdominal pain.
 Your dog may also have a lack of appetite and diarrhea.

 If your dog ate cooking oil, the first thing to do is to get it out of its mouth.
-Some of the most common types of cooking oil are vegetable oil, motor oil, and coconut oil.
+Some of the most common types of cooking oil are vegetable oil, olive oil, and canola oil.
 If your dog has accidentally eaten cooking oil, here are some simple tips for treatment.
 Do not panic – there are options available.
 Keep reading to find out more about the different types of oils.
 Here are some options:

 Vegetable oil is commonly used for dogs with constipation.
 However, this solution is only temporary.
 Regular use of vegetable oil may cause health problems, such as intestinal obstruction.
 If your pup is frequently constipated, you should try switching to pumpkin, which is better for transit regulation.
 However, you should never give your dog vegetable oil as a laxative on a regular basis.
 For the best long-term results, consult a veterinarian.